 Why Is Irritability an Overlooked Symptom of Depression?

-Despite being increasingly recognised as a factor in depression, irritability is not always linked to depression in psychological literature, and thus is sometimes overlooked or mistakenly linked to other conditions such as bipolar disorder.
-There is also some misconception that irritability as a symptom of depression primarily affects adolescents.
-The reality is that behaviour such as persistently starting arguments, or being overly critical or mean, can be experienced by people living with depression in any age group.
+Despite being increasingly recognised as a factor in major depressive disorder, irritability is not always linked to depression in psychological literature, and is sometimes overlooked or mistakenly linked to other conditions such as bipolar disorder.
+The reality is that irritable behaviour like persistently starting arguments, or being overly critical or mean, is a potential symptom for people living with depression in any age group.
+If you’re asking yourself questions like, “Why am I so irritable?” depression may very well be at the root.

 How to Manage Depression-related Irritability?